evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 If: </resourceB> (["foo-bar"])
 ```

-A specific example where this is useful, might actually be the earlier
+A specific example where this is useful might actually be the earlier
 mentioned `COPY` and `MOVE` operations.
+Because those methods affect
-In those cases, you might want to
+resources not specified in the request-URI, you might want to check the etag
-check the etag of both the source and destinations to avoid conflicts.
+of both the source and destinations to avoid conflicts.

 ```
 COPY /source HTTP/1.1